SALEM COUNTY SPECIAL

-3. An allowance of one (1) day shall be granted in each case for death of other relative subject to approval of the Superintendent, who will not unreasonably withhold his approval.
+3. An allowance of one (1) day shall be granted in each case for death of other relative or close friend subject to approval of the Superintendent, who will not unreasonably withhold his approval.
 If any employee elects to use personal leave for such purpose, the Superintendent’s approval shall be automatic.
 If the Superintendent refuses to approve the requested bereavement day and if the employee has no remaining personal leave days the requested leave shall be granted without compensation.

 E. Other temporary leaves of absence with or without pay may be granted by the Board for a good reason.
 Such determination resides solely with the Board.

 F. Leaves taken pursuant to this Article shall be in addition to any sick leave to which the employee is entitled.

 G. An employee covered by this Agreement shall be granted a leave of absence for disability and/or pregnancy in accordance with current Board policy.